 Attack From Another Four-Legged Constituent Results In Injury

 He recovered and resumed his duties.
-It’s the life of a politician — when you are in the public eye, you tend to downplay the seriousness of your personal problems.
+It’s the life of a politician — when you reside in the public eye, you tend to downplay the seriousness of your personal problems.
 Stubbs continued to govern, even after his injuries.

 Still, it has its local elections, and Mayor Stubbs earned his title honestly.
-His continued honest policy is refreshing in the light of all the lies perpetrated by many human candidates.
+His continued honest policy proves refreshing in the light of all the lies perpetrated by many human candidates.
 Mayor Stubbs didn’t get involved in lies or corruption.

 By 2015, Stubbs’ health forced him to cut back on visits to his office at the store.
 However, he kept up his career until his death in 2016, at the age of 20.